 My understanding is that surgical masks don’t really protect the wearer from colds unless they have an N95 rating or higher.
 There are some out on the market with a microscopic coating that reportedly disable bacteria and some viruses.
 There are gloves and scarves out on the market that reportedly do the same.
 I’m not sure how effective these products are, but it’s probably better than nothing as long as it’s not worn longer than recommended.
 I just might try these out for a test ride on crowded buses.

 Oh yeah, and that flu shot.
 I have always had mixed feelings about the flu shot.
-In a blog post from five years ago I reported how I ended up going home early from work due to dizziness–five hours after receiving the flu shot.
-The post also talked about a housemate’s respiratory problems that seemed to start with the flu shot.
+A few years ago I ended up going home early from work due to dizziness–five hours after receiving the flu shot.
+Also that year, a housemate’s respiratory problems seemed to start with the flu shot.
 In the months that followed that post, her respiratory problems got even worse, and seemed to be an issue for most of the remaining months we lived together.

 I’m not going to take a position on the shot vs. no shot controversy.
 On one level, it makes sense that the more immune people there are, the less like the flu will spread, thereby minimizing the spread.
 On the other hand, many people believe that the vaccines themselves present a risk, which might make the previous argument moot.